 *HS CaML tests and Mandelbrot Regional tests will, by default, only be administered to Black and Blue team members.
 Ambitious Green team students that wish to be considered for the Mathcounts Team should tell their coaches so they can be given the tests for the selection process.

 All decisions regarding placement of students and curriculum of Redwood Math Club math club are strictly made by the high school coaches and ultimately okayed by the club adviser.
-Parents play no role in making this kind of decisions for reasons that should be obvious.
+All placement decisions are initiated by the coaches and the advisor.

 In very few occasions, we do use our judgement for students in the gray area.
 In these cases, all coaches are given the names of the student that are in the bubble so that they can pay particular attention for students' behavior, constructive role, and other intangibles in the class.
 Some students in the bubble can be promoted based on an individual coach's recommendation followed by confirmation from remaining coaches who have had the chance to observe the said student in comparison to the rest of the students in the bubble and the entire classroom.
 Once the agreement is reached, I give the final okay only after I feel comfortable with the reasons for promotion.

 Classroom learning behavior, constructive participation, and the results outside contests (Mathleague, Berkeley Mini Math Tournament (BmMT), Mandelbrot Regional, and others) are used as an extra data points in making the decision.
-While I encourage all students to participate in the weekend off-campus math contests, not all do.
 Because these are voluntary contest that not all students take, the results from the outside voluntary contests will NOT be used directly to rank students.
 Once again, cumulative scores are used to identify the possible candidates for movement between the group.
 High school coaches and I use these information as extra data points to help us in making an informed decision, but are not used directly in the cumulative score.

 Transparency vs Privacy